marc-dantas/lyon/README.md

 - Visit the [Lyon website](https://marc-dantas.github.io/lyon).
 - Goto the [credits](./CREDITS.md).

+## What is Lyon? 🤔
+Lyon is a simple to use interpreted command language made for the purpose of teaching low-level programming to programming beginners with simple commands that work in the same way as low-level languages like Assembly.

 ## Lyon future features for version 2.0
 - Can pass parameter in functions
 - A better data handling system